How to Build an AI-Powered Email Subscription Summarizer

 }

 Now, instead of skimming through every summary, I can sort articles by their overall score and focus on the top ones.
-This way, I only spend time on the content that’s truly worth reading.

 Problems and Improvements

-Although the summaries are decent, they could be improved by fine-tuning BART on a dataset of Medium articles or experimenting with newer models like T5 or GPT-3.5.
+- Summarization Quality: Could be improved by fine-tuning BART on a dataset of Medium articles or experimenting with newer models like T5 or GPT-3.5.

 Final Thoughts

-This project turned out to be a great tool for managing my email overload.
 What started as a simple summarizer evolved into a powerful recommender system that prioritizes high-quality content.
-Not only does it save me time, but it also ensures I don’t miss out on the most valuable insights.
+Not only does it save me time, but it also ensures I don't miss out on the most valuable insights.

 Working with BART and Hugging Face was a great learning experience, and Cursor made the process of writing and refining code much smoother.
-With a few more iterations, I think this tool could become an essential productivity booster — not just for me, but for anyone drowning in email subscriptions.